Representational Homomorphism Predicts and Improves Compositional Generalization In Transformer Language Model: Experiments

-\paragraph{Seed averaging and error bars.} Each experiment is repeated with $5$ random seeds to control for stochasticity in dataset generation, model initialization, and training.
-Reported metrics include mean and standard deviation across seeds, which are visualized as error bars in all plots.
+\textbf{Seed averaging and error bars.} Each experiment is repeated with $5$ random seeds to control for stochasticity in dataset generation, model initialization, and training.
+Reported metrics include mean and std across seeds, which are visualized as error bars in all plots.

 \textbf{Computing Resources.} All experiments (including $5$ random seeds per configuration across all ablations) were run on a single Apple M1 chip with $8$GB of memory.
 The full experiment suite completed in approximately $30$ minutes.